What is Asthma?

 A child with asthma can experience one or more of the following problems:

-• Coughing that occurs more at night or early in the morning.
+- Coughing that occurs more at night or when it is cold

 How can I tell if my child has asthma?

 It can be hard to tell if your child has asthma especially if he or she is younger than 5 years.
 This is because symptoms like cough, chest tightness, wheezing or trouble breathing can occur in illnesses other than asthma.
-You will need to visit the doctor with your child if you notice asthma-like problems.
+You will need to visit the doctor with your child develops difficulties in breathing.

 Is there a test for asthma?

 Most of the time the doctor will know that one has asthma from the set of questions and examination findings during a hospital visit.

 A simple breathing test called spirometry for the child older than 5 years, can be done to measure how much air one can blow out of the lungs in 1 second.
 This test may be repeated after the child inhales a medication that opens the airways to see if the breathing improves.

 Further testing can be done by the doctor based on the findings of the initial evaluation.